What is fascism?

 2. Elements of fascism

-The following are examples of terms and actions which relate to fascism, along with examples.
+The following are terms and actions which relate to fascism, along with examples.

-1. Aesthetic control - over art, design, speech, beliefs, built environment
+1. Aesthetic control - over art, design, speech, beliefs, the built environment

-5. Censorial (re-frames the past, and influences the present though media and intellectual control)
+5. Censorial - re-frames the past, and influences the present though control of media and intellectual control

 9. Darwinian - practices survival of the fittest, against compassion and humanitarianism and equity